 2. Every night it was the same ritual – myself and Mahesh would walk to the gate of the hostel which was known as “DOWN” to eat a banana.
 It was 40 paisa for a small or a half rotten one and 50 paisa for the fresh stock.

 On the way from our room to “down” was our other good friend Shekhar’s room (first rank, all 8 semesters in Mysore University).

-We both being civilized used to invite Shekhar to join us.
+We both being civilized use to invite Shekhar to join us.
 He would always NO, but we both mischievously would convince him to join.
 He would always say “OK, I am coming but I am NOT eating”.
 And our reaction was “Sumanne baro, tarle” (simply come).
 And the loss was ours – we always ended up with 2/3 banana.

 3. I always liked to trouble Shekhar.
 I had asked Mahesh to keep his mouth shut as he can’t control his laugh.
 I asked Shekhar if he knew what was the expansion of UNIX.
 Shekhar said UNIX was not an abbreviation.
 I managed to convince him there was a full form and blahed it.
-Shekhar bought it, for few minutes only though.
+Shekhar bought it, for a few minutes only though.